-Written by Evan Marc Katz creator of Why Men Disappear.
+Written by Evan Marc Katz creator of Finding The One Online.

-Communication breakdown that often happens in the early phases of dating, particularly when it comes to texting.
+Communication breakdown often happens in the early phases of dating, particularly when it comes to texting.

 Rose is a favorite client of mine.

 She’s bright, attractive, inquisitive, and always comes prepared with questions for our weekly coaching sessions.

 I know Rose is reading this right now and I’m not telling you anything I haven’t already said to her face.

 You provide detail, nuance, and emotion to every conversation.

 You give context, background, clothing choices, and verbatim text conversations.

 As a result of this voluminous amount of detail, you are more likely to feel understood by the person who is the recipient of your story.